Marcial1234/ippd/motherload/README.md

 ## Future Suggetions

+### Server
+  - Upload of pictures to a cloud service.
+Had issues with Async JS.
+    + Will need to change change the VR's source mechanisms from 'asset()' to pure links
+  - Have optional panoramic conversion/stiching, or separate the stitching process altogether and just make a Python script for it.
+  - Convert panoramic conversion command to Linux.
+[Docs](https://github.com/ultramango/gear360pano).

 ### Frontend
   - **Floor editing**
     + Save the array/matrix used to generate the the navigation buttons angles and its dimenetions (x, y), repopulate the picture side menu, and allow for the same process as initial floor creation f(x)nality.